Nafusi language

 The dialect of Yefren in the east differs somewhat from that of Nalut and Jadu in the west.
-A number of Old Nafusi phrases appear in Ibadite manuscripts as early as the 12th century.
+Old Nafusi phrases appear in Ibadite manuscripts as early as the 12th century.

 The dialect of Jadu is described in some detail in Beguinot (1931).
 Motylinski (1898) describes the dialect of Jadu and Nalut as spoken by a student from Yefren.

-Nafusi shares several innovations with the Zenati languages, but unlike these other Berber varieties it maintains prefix vowels before open syllables.
+Nafusi shares several innovations with the Zenati languages, but unlike these Berber varieties, it maintains prefix vowels before open syllables.
 For example, ufəs "hand" < *afus, rather than Zenati fus.
 It appears especially closely related to Sokni and Siwi to its east.